Ehzoahis/SubKeywordSearch/README.md

 # SubjKeywordSearch
 Search sentences from abstracts of articles in ArXiv dataset base if the keyword matches the subject of the sentence.
+Highlight the subjects containing the keywords.
 Made my Haozhe Si, 01/10/2021

 ## Dataset